 “I like the fact that Northwest Surrogacy Center is a small agency and could be really sensitive to our needs, and that we had Sandy’s number and could call her any time.
 I would refer her to anybody, and I wouldn’t think twice about it.
 I wouldn’t even tell people to interview anybody else.
 I would just say, she’s the one you want to go with.”

-The NWSC team has spent over 25 years leading surrogates and intended parents through the complex and rewarding medical, legal, and emotional experience of surrogacy.
+The NWSC team has spent nearly 30 years leading surrogates and intended parents through the complex and rewarding medical, legal, and emotional experience of surrogacy.
 We understand the profound impact our work has on both surrogates and intended parents.

 We are a caring and dedicated staff and we get to know each and every one of our clients, which means you will never be dealing with a stranger.
 We are proud of the experience, skill, and compassion we bring to our relationships with you.